 Table of Contents

-They taste just like regular homemade waffles - crispy on the outside, fluffy on the inside, with just the right amount of sweetness - but they're so much better.
+They taste just like regular homemade waffles - crispy on the outside, fluffy on the inside, with just the right amount of sweetness - but they're so much better for you.
+This protein waffle recipe is the ultimate protein-packed breakfast or snack to make with your favorite protein powder!
+You could even eat them for dessert with my vanilla protein ice cream.

-These healthy protein waffles are packed with naturally protein-rich ingredients like greek yogurt, rolled oats, and protein powder to help you meet your daily protein goals in the most delicious way while keeping you full and satisfied longer.
+Each waffle has 15 grams of protein.
+These healthy protein waffles are packed with naturally protein-rich ingredients like Greek yogurt, rolled oats, and protein powder to help you meet your daily protein goals in the most delicious way while keeping you full and satisfied longer!

 Ingredients